 Salary Cap

 NIH caps the salary that can be charged to grants (the NIH Salary Cap) at Executive Level II of the Federal Executive pay scale.
-While the cap amount generally increases in January of each year, OSU has a long-standing practice of not begin charging grants at the new cap level until July 1 of each year.
-This practice is intended to mitigate to some extent the impact on awards that are flat funded (e.g., modular grants) or awards for which the out-years were funded at a lower cap level.
+While the cap amount generally increases in January of each year, Ohio State uses an "off-scale" charging practice of not charging grants at the new cap level until July 1 of each year.
+This practice is intended to mitigate to some extent the impact on awards that are flat funded (e.g., modular grants) or awards for which the outyears were funded at a lower cap level.

 Faculty Professional Leave